Forgotten Hard Rock Albums: The Shotgun Messiah Discography

 Who Was Shotgun Messiah, Anyway?

-In response to the demand, the fine folks at Divebomb Records, who specialize in resurrecting long-lost classic hard rock and metal CDs, unleashed the first-ever official re-issues of Shotgun Messiah's first two albums in May of 2015.
-Both albums are freshly remastered and feature expanded booklets with lots of cool goodies in the liner notes...so if you missed out on Shotgun Messiah the first time, or if you just never got around to upgrading your cassette copies to CDs, now's your chance to get them at a decent price!
+In response to the demand, the fine folks at Divebomb Records, who specialize in resurrecting long-lost classic hard rock and metal CDs, unleashed the first-ever official re-issues of Shotgun Messiah's first two albums in 2015.
+Both albums were freshly remastered and featured expanded booklets with lots of cool goodies in the liner notes...so if you missed out on Shotgun Messiah the first time, or if you just never got around to upgrading your cassette copies to CDs, now's your chance to get them at a decent price!